 Do you know any of those people who are so busy yet they are always able to hit all of their targets?
 Not only that, but they are always somehow able to take on even more work without their performance suffering.
 How do they do it?
 No, they are not superheroes (as far as we know).
 They just simply implement effective strategies and behaviours in their everyday life so that they can manage their workload.
-Here are 12 ways high-performers avoid big 4 burnout so that they can hit their targets.
+Here are 12 ways you can avoid Big 4 Burnout so that you can hit their targets in a manageable way.

 With high-performers at Big 4 firms, the stress that leads to burnout may be different for each person.
 Yet, the strategies for coping with, treating, and preventing burnout are very similar.